zerkalica/reactive-di/README.md

 -   DI as a glue, metaframework, abstraction from any framework, like react, angular, etc
 -   Each dependency resolved by class definition to atom or derivable
 -   Each dependency can be redefined at entry point
--   Do not use atoms, promises, observables, rxjs and another wrappers in you business code - move them to DI.
+-   Avoid use use atoms, promises, observables, rxjs and another wrappers in you business code (except data fetching layer) - move them to DI.
 Keep business code clean.
 -   Do not use interfaces as dependency key - use abstract classes or real classes (you can redefine them at entry point)
 -   Most of widgets has an own context - state, do not pass properties from hi-order to low-order, bind as dependency
 -   Minimum pure stateless widgets - only for low-level primitives
 -   Widget class must be flow-compatible (autocomplete props)
 -   Hooks componentDidMount and etc - only for raw dom manipulation, move data-loading to state/action layer
--   No difference between html or css - all controlled via state, do not use cssmodules, sass, less, stylus - all them are static, use js classes or functions with all OOP features as interfaces, compositions.
+-   No difference between html or css - all controlled via state, do not use cssmodules, sass, less, stylus - all them are static, use js classes or functions with all OOP features: interfaces, compositions.
 -   JSX and CSSX better than template strings for parsing and ast manipulations
 -   DI abstraction powerfull, redux is unnecessary.
-Use interceptors instead of middlewares, use atoms instead of reducers, use di-injected functions of classes instead of ugly dispatcher + action struct.
+Use interceptors instead of middlewares, use atoms instead of reducers, use di-injected functions or classes instead of ugly dispatcher + action struct.

 ## Credits